Can microneedling cause scars or make the skin worse?

 Share

-Microneedling is generally a safe treatment, but just like with any skin treatment, there are risks if it is performed incorrectly or at the wrong time.
+Microneedling is generally a safe treatment, but just like with all skin treatments, there are risks if performed incorrectly or at the wrong time.
 In some cases, microneedling can cause irritation, prolonged healing, or in rare cases, scarring.
 If you want to understand the basics, you can read what microneedling is and how the treatment works.

 Is microneedling dangerous for the skin?